 Extensive laboratory testing and new global atmospheric simulations will be needed to better understand the chlorine-based surface-atmosphere interaction, together with continued observations at Mars to confirm that the rise and fall of HCl is driven by the southern hemisphere summer.

-The discovery was based on data collected from the mission start-up in [insert month/year] to [insert month/year] and covers one full Mars year (two Earth years) – and it also includes one perihelion period where Mars is closest to the sun and it is summer in the southern hemisphere.
+The discovery was based on data collected from the mission start-up in April 2018 to April 2020 and covers one full Mars year (two Earth years) – and it also includes one perihelion period where Mars is closest to the sun and it is summer in the southern hemisphere.
 Dr Olsen concludes: ‘We have also been studying a second dusty season via ExoMars from August 2020 to now and our studies confirm that when the dust lifted again, HCl started showing up again.
 We have also been able to show a fairly good correlation between HCl and water vapour, which is needed for the proposed photochemistry to take place.
 We used a novel analysis technique that allows us to spot HCl in the lowest part atmosphere during the northern summer when the whole atmosphere is colder and thinner and less active.
 These follow-up findings are published in Astronomy and astrophysics.’

 Transient HCl in the atmosphere of Mars, OI Korablev et al, Science advances (2021)